River Doon

 • It is a criminal offence to kill a coloured/gravid salmon.

-• All salmon, grilse or sea trout caught must be recorded in your catch returns.
+• All salmon and grilse caught must be recorded in your catch returns.

 2. The Board strongly urges Anglers to adopt a 100% catch-and-release culture throughout the season, to support conservation measures in the wild stock of salmon in our river.
 Therefore, we are asking Anglers not to kill ANY salmon or grilse.